Best cold press juicer 2024: tested by appliance ...

 How to choose a cold press juicer

-Consider the sort of juice you want to make.
-Any decent juicer can mix a smoothie from soft fruits.
-If you like to work with leafy greens or tougher produce, you'll want a more powerful juicer to shred skins and slice stems.
-Keep an eye out for machines with at least 400W of power.
+Juice type: Consider the type of juice you want to make.
+Any good juicer can handle soft fruits for smoothies, but for leafy greens or tougher produce, you'll need a more powerful machine with at least 400W of power.

-If you want to cut down on chopping time, you'll appreciate a machine with an extra-wide feed chute.
-Some of the best cold press juicers can tackle whole apples, stalk, and core included.
+Ingredients: If you want to minimize chopping, look for a machine with an extra-wide feed chute.
+Some top cold press juicers can handle whole apples—including the core and stalk.

-There's a juicer to suit every size and style of kitchen.
-Taller models will fit best in kitchens with a lot of counter clearance, while smaller machines are designed to fit into tight corners and narrow nooks.
+Appearance: There's a juicer to match every kitchen style and size.
+Taller models fit kitchens with more countertop clearance, while smaller models fit snug corners and narrow spaces.

 Meet the team